fhasanm/pano_process/README.md

             * `license_plate_detector.pt`
             * `sam2.1_hiera_tiny.pt`
             * `sam2.1_hiera_t.yaml`
-        * *Instructions for Google Drive link:* Create a shareable link for your Google Drive folder containing these models.
-Set permissions to "Anyone with the link can view."

 5.  **Download Input Data (GeoJSON, CSV):**
     The necessary building footprint and damage assessment data can be downloaded from the link below.
 Place the contents into the `data/` directory.